zichongkao/selectstarsql/tutorialone.md

 <sql-exercise
-  data-question="Find the first and last names and ages of inmates 25 or younger at time of execution." data-comment="Because the average time inmates spend on death row prior to execution is 10.26 years, only 6 inmates this young have been executed in Texas." data-default-text="" data-solution="SELECT first_name, last_name, age FROM executions WHERE age <= 25"></sql-exercise>
+  data-question="Find the first and last names and ages of inmates 25 or younger at time of execution." data-comment="Because the average time inmates spend on death row prior to execution is 10.26 years, only 6 inmates this young have been executed in Texas since 1976." data-default-text="" data-solution="SELECT first_name, last_name, age FROM executions WHERE age <= 25"></sql-exercise>

+It's clear how we can use arthmetic operators like `<` and `<=` to build clauses.
+There are a collection of string operators to work with strings too.

+The <code>LIKE</code> operator allows us to use `%` as a wildcard to match any number of characters characters.
+For instance, `first_name LIKE '%roy'` will return true for rows with first names 'roy', 'Troy', and 'Deroy' but not 'royman'.
+The wildcard `_` will match a single character so `first_name LIKE '_roy'` will only match 'Troy'.

+<sql-exercise
+    data-question="Find the execution_number of Raymond Landry."
+    data-comment="You might think this would be easy since we already know his first and last name.
+But datasets are rarely so clean.
+Use the LIKE operator so you don't have to know his name perfectly to find it." data-default-text="SELECT execution_number FROM executions WHERE first_name = 'Raymond' AND last_name = 'Landry'" data-solution="SELECT execution_number FROM executions WHERE first_name = 'Raymond' AND last_name LIKE '%Landry%'"></sql-exercise>

+Let's take a quick quiz to cement your understanding.

 <sql-quiz
   data-title="Select the <code>WHERE</code> blocks with valid clauses." data-description="These are tricky.
 Even if you've guessed correctly, read the hints to understand the reasoning.">